1petru/Akkio_Consume_Helper/README.md

 Now allows for buffs to be applied even if already active.

+Keep in mind that timers will only show if the buff is applied through the addon.
+Applying buffs from bags or actionbars will not show any timer.

 ## Buff Status Bar

 - **Configurable icon bar** — track any combination of buffs and consumables at a glance